Safe Care Policy UK

 This is not an exhaustive list and should only be used as examples of typical expectations, as safer caring is fluid and should be adapted to the differing needs of children and changing household circumstances.

-Some foster carers would not agree to using some of them at all, but it’s about thinking what works within your family, and considering the ‘unspoken rules’ that the family may have in place already.
+Some foster carers would not agree to using some of them at all, but it’s about thinking about what works within your family, and considering the ‘unspoken rules’ that the family may have in place already.

 A safety reminder